Volunteering at BYRA

 The required commitment varies across the membership year but is predominantly associated with establishing and resourcing a training schedule at the commencement of each season [September and January].
 The Rear Commodore then draws from third-party providers and the broader membership base for delivery.
 It is a highly rewarding role as it directly interfaces with members and their personal learning aspirations, plus facilitates significant knowledge transfer within BYRA itself.

-The position of Rear Commodore is currently vacant.
+The current Rear Commodore is Shane Greaves.

 Secretary

 This is not a time-heavy position but requires a high level of conscientiousness due to the legal and compliance aspects of the role.
 The crucial work is done directly before and after the new Committee is elected each year.
 This requires calling the AGM, various filings with NSW Fair Trading, and re-establishing an array of permissions with various government departments ahead of the next season.
 All this takes only a few dedicated hours across July and August.
-After that, the Secretary assists with the Committee meeting agendas and minutes, actions that take only 2 - 3 hours per month and within flexible timeframes.
+After that, the Secretary assists with the Committee meeting agendas and minutes, which take only 2 - 3 hours per month and are within flexible timeframes.

-The current Club Secretary is Barry Warlum.
+The current Club Secretary is Gavin Jones.

 Treasurer

 This role is suitable for a numbers person who is happy to chip away at it in their own time from home.
-It will ramp up or down in response to membership renewals, training programme registrations and special events but averages 2 - 3 hours a week.
+It will ramp up or down in response to membership renewals, training programme registrations and special events, but averages 2 - 3 hours a week.
 The timing of most actions is not critical, but it requires a high level of conscientiousness.

 The current Treasurer is Paul Chudleigh.